Housing and Urban Development (HUD) assistance programs.

 HUD also provides many other low income housing programs.
 Tenants that need vouchers to pay their rental costs can apply and there are also government resources for homeowners, such as mortgage help.
 The goal is to ensure the availability of homes for working poor as well as other families.
 Find a listing of housing assistance programs.

 States as well as local counties and towns may receive grants from the Housing and Urban Development Department.
-The funds are issued to non-profits, community action agencies, and local public housing authorities.
-This is another program that is fully supported by HUD as well as the federal government.
+The funds are issued to non-profits, community action agencies, charities, churches and local public housing authorities.
+This Continuum of Care from HUD is another program that is fully supported by HUD as well as the federal government.

 While many housing programs are funded by HUD, applications are accepted and funds are distributed at the local level.
-People who need help paying rent or who need to sign up for low income housing should contact non-profit agencies in their local communities to learn more.
-Resources to inquire about include Section 202 housing vouchers for seniors as well as rent assistance for the disabled from Section 811.
-Get information on other state and local assistance programs.
+People who need help paying rent or who need to sign up for low income or emergency housing should contact non-profit agencies in their local communities to learn more.